-- The Asian crisis of 1997.
+- b) Emerging Market Crises: After a number of years of relative global economic tranquility, the second half of the 1990s was racked by a series of currency crises that shook all emerging Management.
+The devaluation of the Mexican peso in December 1994 served as a harbinger of crises to come.
+The Asian crisis of July 1997, the Russian ruble's collapse in August 1998, and more recently the fall of the Brazilian real in January 1999 provide a spectrum of emerging market economic failures, each with its own complex causes and unknown outlooks.
+These crises also illustrate the growing problem of capital flight and short-run international speculation in currency and securities Management. - The Asian crisis of 1997.
 The roots of the Asian currency crisis extended from a fundamental change in the economics of the region, the transition of many Asian nations from net exporters to net importers.
 The most visible roots of the crisis were in the excesses of capital flows into Thailand in 1996 and early 1997.
-As the investment -bubblel expanded, some participants raised questions about the economy's ability to repay the rising debt.
+As the investment -bubble expanded, some participants raised questions about the economy's ability to repay the rising debt.
 The bath came under sudden and severe pressure.
 The Asian crisis for it was more than just a currency collapse- had many roots besides the traditional balance-of-payments difficulties.
-The complex structures combining government, society, and business throughout the Far East provide a backdrop for understanding the tenuous linkage between business, government, and society. - The Russian crisis of 1998.
+The complex structures combining government, society, and business throughout the Far East provide a backdrop for understanding the tenuous linkage between business, government, and society.

+- The Russian crisis of 1998.
 The loss of the relatively stable ruble, once considered the cornerstone and symbol of success of President Boris Yeltsin's regime, was a potential death blow to the current Russian government and economic system.
-If nothing else, Russian borrowers may find themselves persona non grata for years to come in the international capital Management.

-• The Brazilian crisis of 1999.
+If nothing else, Russian borrowers may find themselves persona non grata for years to come in the international capital Management. - The Brazilian crisis of 1999.
 Potentially the mildest of the three currency collapses, the Brazilian real's fall in January 1999 was the result of a long expected correction in an ill-conceived currency policy.
 Because so many major Brazilian firms are publicly traded, this crisis serves as an excellent example of how equity Management revalue firms that are exposed to currency devaluations and vice versa.

-1.5.4.
-Attributes of the Ideal Currency:
+1.5.4 Attributes of the Ideal Currency